kyriosaa/portfolio/content/featured/CPS/index.md

   - Soldering
 ---

 Built for robotic vehicles, this Collision Prevention System helps smart vehicles navigate their surroundings and avoid potential obstacles.
 The device includes multiple sensors such as ultrasonic, infrared, and photoresistors.
-Various output devices are also included, such as an LCD display, LED lights, and a buzzer, all packaged into one convenient unit.
+Various output devices are also included, such as an LCD display, LED lights, and a buzzer, all packaged into one device.

+I wanted to practice making a device that takes multiple data inputs from different sensors and make them work together in a unit.
+This project also helped me practice my soldering skills because of all the various components that needed to be soldered onto the perfboard.